RootsRated/stevenson/README.md

 This will clone the repo at `https://github.com/YourUsername/YourTemplate.git` to `hello_world`.

+### Private Git Templates

+If you'd like to use a template in a private git repo, you can pass GitHub credentials or store them in ENV variables.
+This will take priority over the 'template' option above.

+    $ stevenson new hello_world --private_template https://github.com/YourUsername/YourTemplate.git bob 123

+This will clone the repo at `https://github.com/YourUsername/YourTemplate.git` to `hello_world`.

+Additionally, Stevenson can use the `GITHUB_SERVICE_ACCOUNT_USERNAME` and `GITHUB_SERVICE_ACCOUNT_PASSWORD` environment variables.

 ### Zip Output

 Stevenson can output directories as a zip archive using the `-z` or `--zip`